 Your tax preparer should have provided you a Form 1040-ES if they found you likely will owe $1,000 or more in taxes in the coming year.
 You can also use the use the Interactive Tax Assistant or read Publication 505 from the IRS.

 You will get an underpayment penalty.
 Really?
 Yes, really!
-By owing less than $1,000 by tax filing deadline, or paying at least 90% of the expected in your 2021 return throughout the year, you can avoid this.
-If you receive inconsistent income during the year, talk to your tax preparer about other installment payment methods.
-If you work as a W-2 employee, update your employer withholding using Form W-4 with your HR/payroll service.
+Owe less than $1,000 at tax deadline, or pay at least 90% of what’s expected throughout the year and you may avoid this.
+If you make inconsistent income (such as realtors), have your tax preparer estimate and/or help with installment payment methods.
+If you are a W-2 employee, update your employer withholding with your HR/payroll service.